Woodshedding: In barbershop singing

 In barbershop music, woodshedding can mean starting only with a melody and working out harmonies by ear without benefit of notated music.

 Other uses

 In legal parlance, "woodshedding" refers to the instruction given to a witness to make him respond in one party's favor.
-It is the act of impermissibly coaching a witness or unfairly prejudicing him during ex parte communications.
+It is the act of coaching a witness or unfairly prejudicing him during ex parte communications.
+Ethical questions are involved, since lawyers cannot suborn perjury or use false testimony.
 This fits with the concept of the metaphor of a "woodshed" being a private place where such conspiracy might occur.
 It is also called "horse shedding" and involves practice questions and answers or even a mock trial.
-Such tactics can have an impact on a witness's memory, which is malleable and suggestible.